vikashchander/FND-LandingPage/Readme.md

 ## Check This App

-## NOTE that this project run perfectly on firefox developer edition but not in chrome broswer
+## NOTE that this project run perfectly on firefox developer edition but not in chrome browser
 You can check this app at :[Landing Page Project](https://dazzling-babbage-177b2d.netlify.app/)

 ## Check This Website Rubrics